riceissa/issarice.com/wiki/perfectionism.md

     > grad student, the cost-benefit calculation changes and may make
     > academic publishing a good idea.

-- programming: "over-engineering" something; and of course Facebook's famous "move fast and break things; if you're not breaking things you're not moving fast enough" etc.^[Though Zuckerberg has shifted Facebook away from that now.]
+- programming: "over-engineering" something; and of course Facebook's famous "move fast and break things; if you're not breaking things you're not moving fast enough" etc. (though Zuckerberg has shifted Facebook away from that now).
 - 4chan -- HN's take on php code

     [treehau5](https://news.ycombinator.com/user?id=treehau5):